CNAG-Biomedical-Informatics/convert-pheno/README.md

     The database file is available at this [link](https://drive.google.com/drive/folders/1-5Ywf-hhwb8bX1sRNV2Tf3EjH4TCaC8P?usp=sharing) (~2.2GB).
 The database may be needed when using `-iomop`.

     Regardless if you're using the containerized or non-containerized version, the download procedure is the same.
-Google makes it difficult to use `wget`, `curl` or `aria2c` so we will use a `Python` module instead:
+For CLI users, Google makes it difficult to use `wget`, `curl` or `aria2c` so we will use a `Python` module instead:

         $ pip install gdown